marios-code-path/demo-chat/chat-deploy-cassandra/README.md

 ## Using Datastax Astra Secure Connect Bundle

-You can skip this section if the following is not applicable.
+You can skip this section if you're not using Astra.

 In this application, using a local datacenter for cassandra is nuts - it takes a lot to manage and deploy.
 In that case I use DataStax's Cassandra-as-a-service [Astra](https://www.datastax.com/products/datastax-astra) as